pranav-P92/AWS-SAA/README.md

 		- Archives

 NOTE:
+- SSD-> Fast
+- HDD-> Cheap (storage)

-gp3 → Default choice for most use cases io2 → High-performance, critical workloads
+- gp3 → Default choice for most use cases
+- io2 → High-performance, critical workloads
-st1 → Large sequential workloads
+- st1 → Large sequential workloads
-sc1 → Cold/archival data
+- sc1 → Cold/archival data

 ### EBS Multi attach
-- attach the same EBS Volume to multiple EC2 in the same AZ
+- feature that allows to attach the same EBS Volume to multiple EC2 in the same AZ.
 - each instance has full read & write permissions to the high performance volume
 - can attach up to 16 EC2 instance at a time

+NOTE:
+- Normal EBS: One volume-> one EC2
+- EBS Multi- attach: Once Volume -> Multiple EC2

 ### EBS Encryption
 EBS encryption ensures that data stored in an EBS volume is:

-Encrypted at rest
+- Encrypted at rest
-Encrypted in transit between EC2 and EBS
+- Encrypted in transit between EC2 and EBS
-Encrypted in snapshots and backups
+- Encrypted in snapshots and backups

-Encryption: encrypt an unencrypted EBS volume
+** Process to Encrypt an unencrypted EBS volume**
-- create an EBS snapshot of the volume
+- create a snapshot of the unencrypted EBS volume
-- encrypt the EBS snapshot (using copy)
+- copy the snapshot and enable encryption during the copy process.
-- create new ebs volume from the snapshot (the volume will also be encrypted)
+- create new EBS volume from the snapshot (the volume will also be encrypted)
 - now you can attach the encrypted volume to the original instance.

 ### KMS key
 - A KMS key in Amazon EBS is the encryption key used to protect your data when you enable EBS encryption.

 ### EFS (Elastic File System)